applejag/typ/README.md

 **generics!** [(Go 1.18 beta release notes)](https://tip.golang.org/doc/go1.18)

-They have moved generics from the Go v2.0 milestone over to Go v1.18, which means they have to stay backwards compatible.
-On top of this, they are not planning on releasing any generic data types in the Go standard library until Go v1.19.
+They have moved generics from the Go v2.0 milestone over to Go v1.18, which means they have to stay backwards compatible and cannot alter any existing types.
+On top of this, they do not seem to plan on releasing any generic data types in the Go standard library until Go v1.19.
+All in all, to use generic data types with Go v1.18, you'll have to either write your own, or use a third-party package, like this one :)

 This repository includes those generic functions and types that I find are missing from the release of Go v1.18-beta1, as well as a number of other